konsolebox/scripts/README.md

 A script I ended up making to automate building of my custom initrd.

+#### killtree.sh

+Sends signals to process trees with style.

+The script also contains reusable functions for working with process trees.

 #### libfind.sh

 Finds library files by keywords or expressions in directories specified